-The City of Toronto is inviting residents to learn more about new sidewalk and accessibility upgrades on Panmure Crescent between Bonnechere Crescent and Bonnechere Crescent and on Penetang Crescent between Haileybury Drive and Bonnechere Crescent, proposed to be installed as part of planned road resurfacing work in the the fall 2023.
+The City of Toronto invited residents to learn more about new sidewalk and accessibility upgrades on Panmure Crescent between Bonnechere Crescent and Bonnechere Crescent and on Penetang Crescent between Haileybury Drive and Bonnechere Crescent, which were proposed as part of planned road resurfacing work in the fall 2023.

 Panmure Crescent and Penetang Crescent are classified as local streets, which are streets that typically moves a low to moderate amount of motor vehicle traffic.